Berber Revolt: Syrian expedition

+The Berber rebel army formed after the joining of two armies, one led by Khalid ibn Hamid al-Zanati and one led by a certain Salim Abu Yusuf al-Azdi.

-The Berber and Arab armies finally clashed at the Battle of Bagdoura (or Baqdura) in October–November, 741, by the Sebou river (near modern Fes).
+The Berber and Arab armies finally clashed at the Battle of Bagdoura (or Baqdura) in October–November, 741, by the Sebou river (near modern Fez).
 Disdaining the experience and cautious advice of the Ifriqiyans, Kulthum ibn Iyad made several serious tactical errors.
 Berber skirmishers dehorsed and isolated the Syrian cavalry, while the Berber foot fell upon the Arab infantry with overwhelming numbers.
 The Arab armies were quickly routed.
 By some estimates, two-thirds of the Arab army were killed or captured by the Berbers at Bagdoura.
-Among the casualties were the new governor Kulthum ibn Iyad al-Qasi and the Ifriqiyan commander Habib ibn Abi Obeida al-Fihri.
+Among the casualties were the new governor Kulthum ibn Iyad al-Qushayri and the Ifriqiyan commander Habib ibn Abi Obeida al-Fihri.

-The Syrian regiments, now reduced to some 10,000, were pulled together by Kulthum's nephew, Balj ibn Bishr and scrambled up towards the straits, where they hoped to get passage across the water to al-Andalus.
+The Syrian regiments, now reduced to some 10,000, were pulled together by Kulthum's nephew, Balj ibn Bishr and scrambled up towards the Strait of Gibraltar, where they hoped to get passage across the sea to al-Andalus.
 A small Ifriqiyan contingent, under Habib's son Abd al-Rahman ibn Habib al-Fihri, joined the Syrians in their flight, but the rest of the Ifriqiyan forces fled in a scattered way back to Kairouan.
 The bulk of the Berber rebel army set off in pursuit of the Syrians, and laid siege to them in Ceuta.